dmarcus-wire/do280/01-declarative-resource-management/README.md

 - Many organizations deploy a single application to multiple data centers for multiple teams and regions.
 Depending on the load, the organization needs a different number of replicas for every region.
 The organization might need various configurations that are specific to a data center or team.

 What?
 All these use cases require a single set of manifests with multiple customizations at multiple levels.
 Kustomize can support such use cases.
+Kustomize is a configuration management tool to make declarative changes to application configurations and components and preserve the original base YAML files.

 Kustomize works on directories that contain a kustomization.yaml file at the root.
 Kustomize has a concept of base and overlays.